-The transitional provisions are designed to minimise the risk of harm to people with disability and ensure the NDIS worker screening system safeguards can apply as consistently as possible to people who apply for a clearance pre- and post-commencement of the Bill.
-The limitation of the right to fair trial in relation to the restriction imposed by the transitional provisions on certain persons achieves the purpose of the amendments by balancing the imposition of restrictions with a smooth and effective transition to the new framework that reduces the disruption of services to the greatest extent possible.
+The transitional provisions are designed to minimise the risk of harm to people with disability and ensure safeguards under the NDIS worker screening framework can apply as consistently as possible to people who apply for a clearance pre- and post-commencement of the Bill.
+The limitation of the right to fair hearing in relation to the restriction imposed by the transitional provisions on certain persons achieves the purpose of the amendments by balancing the imposition of restrictions with a smooth and effective transition to the new framework that minimises disruption to service delivery to the greatest extent possible.

-The limitation imposed by the six month and five year wait times before a person may apply to cancel a suspension and an exclusion respectively achieves the purpose of the amendments by ensuring that those workers who have been assessed as posing an unacceptable risk of harm cannot work during periods that a suspension or exclusion applies.
-These amendments also assist in achieving national consistency of these imposed wait times, to limit a person's ability to apply for certain work in other jurisdictions during these timeframes.
+The limitation imposed by the six month and five year wait times before a person may apply to cancel a suspension and cancel an exclusion, respectively, achieves the purpose of the amendments by ensuring that workers who have been assessed as posing an unacceptable risk of harm cannot work when a suspension or exclusion applies.
+These amendments also assist in achieving national consistency of these imposed wait times, to limit a person's ability to apply for certain work in other jurisdictions during these periods.

-The limitation imposed by the Bill in restricting the right to external review in certain circumstances and having transitional arrangements which apply on commencement helps to achieve the purpose of nationally consistent worker screening and to prevent individuals who may pose an unacceptable risk of harm from working with people with disability under the NDIS or State disability system.
+The limitation imposed by the Bill in restricting the right to external review in certain circumstances and having transitional arrangements which apply on commencement helps to achieve the purpose of nationally consistent worker screening and to prevent individuals who may pose an unacceptable risk of harm from working with people with disability under the NDIS or State disability screening system.